junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I see."
 The woman regards them, not hiding at all the way her eyes checking both of them out, scanning up and down.
 Not in an uncomfortable way.
 More curious than anything.
 And she's enchanting enough to have a free pass anywhere anyway.

 Dean meets her eyes while hers linger on his face.
 Dean notices at the same time how attractive and sexy she looks, and for some reason, somewhat familiar.
-He tries to scratch the memory where he might know her from -- the tight leather jacket, the bright red lips, all cleavage and curves -- he gasps quietly with realization, nudges Cas and whispers, "She's the one from the book."
+He tries to scratch the memory where he might know her from -- the tight leather jacket, the bright red lips, all cleavage and curves -- he gasps quietly with realization, nudges Cas, and whispers, "She's the one from the book."

 "What book?"
 The woman watches him closely.